 Each of the above chambers is filled with 1oz (28g) of fully-lofted down

 PRO TIP: If you’re choosing a down bag, choose one that uses ethically-sourced hydrophobic down.
-At Sea to Summit, we use RDS certified ULTRA-DRY™ Down—and all our customers receive a certificate of authentication with every bag.
+At Sea to Summit, we use RDS certified ULTRA-DRY™ Down—and all our customers receive a printed report showing down composition and quality with every bag.
 Responsible Down Standard (RDS) certification requires third party assessments to ensure the welfare of animals throughout the entire supply chain.

 Synthetic bags are typically heavier and bulkier than technical down bags but synthetic has come a long way in the last few years.
-Insulated brands like THERMOLITE® have gotten particularly good at mimicking the best qualities of down.
+Branded insulation like THERMOLITE® have gotten particularly good at mimicking the best qualities of down.

 Cross section of Sea to Summit’s unique Waveloft™ construction

-For activities like bikepacking, bike touring and motorcycle touring, there’s more wriggle room on weight—and less on packed size.
+For activities like bikepacking, bike touring and motorcycle touring, packed size is really important – and in the case of bikepacking, weight is really important, too.
 For trips like these, a down sleeping bag with lightweight materials will obviously be your most compact companion—and a compression sack can further reduce packed size by 30-40%.
 Many of our bags come with a compression bag but these can also be purchased separately.
 Compression dry sacks—like our eVent® Compression Dry Sack and Ultra-sil® eVent® Compression Dry Sack—will also protect your bag from the elements.